 One of the scariest but surprising parts was having meals with companies such as Deutsche Bank and Accenture; it was scary because I hadn’t interacted with adults who work in big tech companies in a formal environment before however once I settled in it was very educational and fun.
-On the second day of the conference I attended a talk on the social, moral and culture decisions that need to be made when making Sims 3.
-The most educational lecture I attended was ‘Hacking: Capture the flag’ which is a competition where you have to find hidden messages in websites via hacking.
+On the second day of the conference, I attended a talk on the social, moral and cultural decisions that need to be made when making Sims 3.
+The most educational lecture I attended was ‘Hacking: Capture the Flag’ which is a competition where you have to find hidden messages on websites via hacking.

 My top two favourite things from the trip were my #FabFive Family and the trip to NASA!
 Firstly, the NASA trip was out of this world!
-My favorite part would have to be visiting the original mission control and the speaker where the first words from the moon were heard, additionally I really enjoyed seeing what life is like in a space ship.
-My other favourite thing was my #FabFive family (the other girls on the trip with me) because they were all so funny, social and although we all were from different places and backgrounds we all still got along.
+My favourite part would have to be visiting the original mission control and the speaker where the first words from the moon were heard, additionally, I enjoyed seeing what life is like in a spaceship.
+My other favourite thing was my #FabFive family (the other girls on the trip with me) because they were all so funny and social and although we all were from different places and backgrounds we all still got along.
 Furthermore, although I was the youngest I still left welcome and we all had great banter together!
 My best memories were when Sawda and I would always be late because she would nap for ages.

-Overall this trip was unforgettable and really helped me broaden my knowledge on women in computing as well as helping me to expand my network which will be vital for my career.
+Overall this trip was unforgettable and helped me broaden my knowledge of women in computing as well as helping me to expand my network which will be vital for my career.